Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action ('Set') and the resource ('security panel status'), and explains the meaning of the secstatus parameter values (0=Disarm, 1=Arm Home, 2=Arm Away).
-This distinguishes it from sibling tools like 'get_security_status'.
+The description clearly states the tool sets the security panel status, and explains the meaning of the secstatus integer values (0=Disarm, 1=Arm Home, 2=Arm Away).
+This provides a specific verb and resource, distinguishing it from the sibling 'get_security_status'.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.